Some-Apps/ShelterPartner/README.md

 Feel free to use your issue thread to communicate.
 Contributors will only be assigned one issue at a time.

 ### How To Get Paid
-All payments will be made via Wise or PayPal so make sure you have an account.
+All international payments will be made via PayPal so make sure you have an account.
 I will contact you from my official email and will also post a verficiation code on github from the official account.

 ### Other Repositories You Can Contribute To
 - [Been There](https://github.com/Some-Apps/BeenThere)